Diaries of Thomas Currie Derrick, 1942 - Part 15

 The remainder of the day was

-spent hunting souvenirs and bury
+spent hunting souvenirs and burying

-ing the German dead some of whom
+the German dead one of whom

 was killed by the blast of 100 G.S.